Research Enhancement Program (REP)

 The purpose is to provide support for graduate students working toward research-based theses (or equivalent) and dissertations.
 GRA funds are subsidized by the University’s Research Enhancement Program and administered in accordance with the fiscal year (Sep 1 – Aug 31).
 The URC makes recommendations for funding to the chair of the council who then obtains approval for funding from the dean of the Graduate School, and notifies the provost and vice president of academic affairs of awards.

-The RDP is funded with Research Development Funds, provided by the Texas legislature to promote increased research capacity at Texas academic teaching institutions.
-Priorities for the award of RDP funds are based on a Research Development Program plan developed with input from deans, chairs, faculty and members of the University Research Council.
+The CRP is funded with Texas Comprehensive Research Funds, provided by the Texas legislature to promote increased research capacity at Texas academic teaching institutions.
+Priorities for the award of CRP funds are based on a research development program plan developed with input from deans, chairs, faculty and members of the University Research Council.

 University Research Council (URC)